VikashKumar15/Digit_Recoganiser_Model/README.md

 # Digit_Recoganiser_Model
 This Model identify the hand written digit.
-Train on MNIST dataset
+Train on MNIST dataset.
+#